 7. Serve ramen hot with chosen accompaniments (listed in the ingredients section).

 DRIED KOMBU: Dried seaweed used to flavor many Japanese dishes.
-A sheet added to your favorite soup or homemade stock will add a touch of salty, umami flavor to the finished product.
+A sheet added to your favorite soup or homemade stock will add a touch of salty, umami flavor to the final product.

 SAKE: Japanese rice wine that can be sweet or dry and is served either hot or cold.
 This recipe calls for a dry variety.
 Sake can be found at most grocery stores that sell wine or at your local liquor store.